JLRG806/learning_typescrip/README.md

 # learning_typescrip
-Repo for learning the Super Set of Javascript
+Repo for learning the Super Set of Javascript, Type Script.